PDBeurope/heatmap-component/docs/color-scales.md

 ### Color encoding

-The numeric color encoding used by Heatmap Component represents each color by a 32-bit integer (type `Color` is alias for `number`):
+The numeric color encoding used by HeatmapComponent represents each color by a 32-bit integer (type `Color` is alias for `number`):

 ```
 AAAAAAAARRRRRRRRGGGGGGGGBBBBBBBB